To many people, hypnosis seems like a mystery.

-We have noticed this in our hypnotherapy practice.
-If we make a suggestion to a client that does not accord with his views even slightly, he will begin emerging from the trance.
-When using hypnotherapy, we always talk with the client beforehand to make sure the intervention that we are accomplishing is in alignment with exactly what the client wants.
+I have noticed this in my hypnotherapy practice.
+If we make a suggestion to a client that does not accord with his or her views – even slightly, he or she will begin emerging from the trance.
+When using hypnotherapy, I always talk with the client beforehand to make sure the intervention is aligned with exactly what the client wants.

 Of course there are often blocks to the client getting what they want.
-For example, they might want to give up smoking but enjoy it too much.
-We remove those blocks in a way that is still in alignment with the clients will.
-This is part of the great skill in hypnotherapy.
-The ability to make the desired changes but in a way that does not offend the client’s world view or operating system.
+For example, they want to be put into the trance but are very afraid of letting go.
+I work with the client to remove the blocks, that are in the way.
+This is part of the skill of hypnotherapy, making the desired changes in a way that does not offend the client’s world view, moral code or operating system.

-To put someone in a deep trance like we do in a regression takes a lot of skill.
-We have to convince the client’s conscious mind to step back so the deeper super-consciousness can be accessed.
+To put someone in a deep trance in a regression takes a lot of skill on the therapists part and much trust on the part of the client.
+The client’s conscious mind needs to step back so the deeper wise self can be accessed.
 The conscious mind is responsible for all our day-to-day thinking.
 It is the part of us that keeps us safe in this physical world.

-To be regressed, you need to feel safe and secure in the environment where the regression is happening, and you need to feel especially safe and secure with the hypnotherapist.
-You need to be able to trust that the hypnotherapist will be a caring, loving and skilled guide.
+To be regressed, you need to feel safe and secure in the environment where the regression is happening.
+You need to be open, receptive and confident in your ability to gain access to your greater self.
+This is why you need to feel safe and secure with the hypnotherapist, trusting that the hypnotherapist will be a caring, approachable and skilled guide.

 Read more about your hypnotherapist, Karen Joy.